 Once upon a time, DNA was traditionally extracted from white blood cells provided by a blood sample.
-However, studies have shown that the DNA present in saliva is a suitable substitute, and given that saliva is so much easier to collect, it is now the preferred method of collection.
+However, studies have shown that the DNA present in the saliva is a suitable substitute, and given that saliva is so much easier to collect, it is now the preferred method of collection.

 Articles in this section